Great Neighborhoods Partnership

 Getting to know your neighbors and being engaged in your community can be a rewarding experience for you and your neighbors.
 Organizing or joining a neighborhood group or association is a great way to get involved.

 Bentonville’s Great Neighborhoods Partnership connects the Mayor’s core goals of transparency and improved communication with residents to the Community Plan’s goal of stronger neighborhoods to establish Bentonville as a “great place to plant roots."

 Great communities are a collection of great neighborhoods.
-Great neighborhoods have these four characteristics:
+Great neighborhoods are friendly, safe, attractive and engaged:

 The Bentonville Great Neighborhood Partnership has four components: